brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 The reentrant does not use hooks but calls the [`forward` autograd function](https://github.com/pytorch/pytorch/blob/670c5cf96249db28cde757da5a6aa97569760102/torch/utils/checkpoint.py#L75) instead.
 The gradient calculations are not part of the main computational graph anymore, and every checkpoint creates a mini-computational graph during the backward pass.
 One of the downsides, is that the whole `forward` function is computed for every call, while the non-reentrant counterpart can stop when the relevant activations are computed.
 Moreover, the whole graph is not stored (contrarily to non-reentrant) thus not allowing the backward to be run in the whole computational graph.
 More details in the [torch checkpoint documentation](https://pytorch.org/docs/stable/checkpoint.html).

-### Pitfalls of activation parallelism in distributed executions
+### About activation checkpointing with parameters sharding

-Combining activation checkpointing with distributed model parameters (ZeRO stage-3) is very tricky, and I really recommend against using both.
-The problem is that, if you need to perform a forward pass from the closest checkpoint layer to collect the weights required for the back propagation, and if those weights are distributed (stage 3), then there has to be an extra collective communication step at every layer (from checkpoint layer to current back-prop layer) to collect those weights.
-This incurs in a heavy communication burden, and in my experience, led to wrong results (`NaN` loss).
+Combining activation checkpointing with sharded model parameters (ZeRO stage-3) may lead to a substantial runtime overhead.
+The problem is that, if you need to perform a forward pass from the closest checkpoint layer to collect the parameters required for the back propagation, and if those parameters are distributed (stage 3), then there has to be an extra collective communication step at every layer (from checkpoint layer to current back-prop layer) to collect those weights.
+This adds an extra communication overhead.

 ## Launching a distributed execution